Health Data Toolkit

 Cause of Death Reporting & Analysis

-The Cause of Death tool uses DHIS2 Tracker to facilitate digitizing the WHO’s standard Medical Certificate of the Cause of Death (MCCOD) forms within a national DHIS2 system.
-Additional tools are available to support interoperability with the WHO ICD-11 API and WHO’s DORIS coding tool.
+The ICD-11 Cause of Death tool uses the DHIS2 Tracker data model and a custom DHIS2 web application to facilitate digitizing the WHO’s standard Medical Certificate of the Cause of Death (MCCOD) in a national DHIS2 system, facilitate ICD-11 coding for the underlying cause of death, and provide advanced analytics.
+The application supports interoperability with the WHO ICD-11 API and WHO’s DORIS coding tool to automate the selection of the underlying cause of death based on the data reported, assign and store the appropriate ICD-11 code in DHIS2.

 Rapid Mortality Surveillance